Pap Ndiaye

-As an academic, he focused on transnational philosophies of race that draw both from American and French political thought, especially as they apply to the African diaspora populations of both countries.
+As an academic, Ndiaye focused on transnational philosophies of race that draw both from American and French political thought, especially as they apply to the African diaspora populations of both countries.
 His appointment to the government by President Emmanuel Macron drew criticisms from the far-right and parts of the traditional right.

-Background and education
+Early life and education

 Ndiaye was born in Antony, Hauts-de-Seine, south of Paris, to a Senegalese father and a French mother.
 His sister is the writer Marie NDiaye, winner of the 2009 Prix Goncourt (she spells their surname with two uppercase letters, whereas he spells it with one).